-There are no concerns with running electrical wire in the $\frac{3}{4}$ " air gap between the shaft liner and the wood stud wall.
+There are no concerns with running wire or some other type of trade work in the $\frac{3}{4}$ " air gap between the shaft liner and the wood stud wall.
 Per USG's representative, there is not much difference running the wire behind the stud wall or running it through the studs since the studs are a combustible material anyway.
 Again, the key here is that the two layers of 1" gypsum shaft liner provides the 2 hour rating, along with maintaining the $\frac{3}{4}$ " air space.
 Materials located beyond the air space are not as critical.